DataDog/integrations-core/cassandra/README.md

   Change the `path` and `service` parameter values and configure them for your environment.
   See the [sample  cassandra.d/conf.yaml][5] for all available configuration options.

+To make sure that stacktraces are properly aggregated as one single log, a [multiline processing rule][] can be added.

 * [Restart the Agent][6].

 ### Validation